Minnesota and P.J. Fleck have agreed to a contract extension that will keep Fleck in Maroon and Gold into 2023

 Fleck played receiver at Northern Illinois from 1999-2003 and helped lead the Huskies to a No. 10 ranking, a 10-2 record and wins against Maryland, Alabama and Iowa State in his final season.
 He ranks in the top five in Northern Illinois history in career receptions (179) and receiving yards (2,162).
 Fleck holds the school record for punt returns (87) and ranks second in punt return yards (716).
 He earned First Team All-Mid-American Conference in 2003 and was named Academic All-MAC and Second Team CoSIDA Academic All-American.
 He graduated in 2004 with a bachelor's degree in elementary education.

-Fleck played the 2004-05 seasons with the San Francisco 49ers in the NFL.
+Fleck played the 2004-05 seasons with the NFL's San Francisco 49ers.
 He signed with the 49ers as a free agent in 2004 and spent most of his time on the practice squad before seeing action against New England late in the season.
 He spent the 2005 season on the injured reserve roster and in 2006 he stopped playing professionally and started his coaching career.

 Fleck and Michigan’s Jim Harbaugh are the only Power Five conference coaches who both played and coached in the NFL.
 Fleck, Harbaugh and East Carolina’s Scottie Montgomery are the only coaches in the FBS who have played and coached in the NFL.